limakayo/angular2-autocomplete/README.md

-# angular2-autocomplete
+# Angular 2 AutoComplete
-Angular 2 AutoComplete without any plugins, with Twitter Bootstrap
+Angular 2 AutoComplete with Keyboard Navigation and Show All option.